syncfusion-content/angularjs-docs/angularjs/Gantt/Timescale-Modes.md

 ## Week start day customization

-In Gantt, we can customize week start day by using `weekStartDay` property.
+In Gantt, we can customize week start day by using `e-scheduleheadersettings.weekStartDay` property.
 By default the weekStartDay will be assigned with 0 which specifies the start day of the week.

 In week schedule mode, week starts with Sunday by default.
 But we can customize the week start day by using below code example